yownas/RuinedFooocus/readme.md

 42. SD3 Support, make sure to use `sd3_medium_incl_clips.safetensors` - Note: *If the pictures look "strange" change to euler and simple*
 43. Use [merge-files](https://github.com/runew0lf/RuinedFooocus/wiki/Checkpoint-merges) as checkpoints.
 44. MergeMaker in Models, where you can create your own merge-files/checkpoints
+45. Experimental support for diffusers and models from Huggingface
+46. RemBG PowerUp, remove background of images
+47. Img2STL PowerUp, convert images to .stl files for 3D printers
+48. Flux support.
+49. Support for GGUF Flux files and safetensors containing only Unet.
+50. Florence for image Interrogation

 ## Thanks